reflectoring/reflectoring.github.io/_posts/2017-12-20-publish-snapshots-with-gradle.md

 your Java projects to [oss.jfrog.org](https://oss.jfrog.org) and how your users can access those snapshots from their own projects.

-{% capture related_articles %}
-#### Related Article
-* If you want to read up on how to upload, publish and distribute a **stable** release instead of a snapshot with Gradle, read [this article](/guide-publishing-to-bintray-with-gradle/).
-{% endcapture %}
+{% include further_reading nav="publishing-open-source" %}

-<div class="notice--warning">{{ related_articles | markdownify }}</div>

 # oss.jfrog.org vs. Bintray
-Before we start, a couple words on [oss.jfrog.org](https://oss.jfrog.org), which is the place we're going to publish our snapshots to. oss.jfrog.org is an instance of [Artifactory](https://jfrog.com/artifactory/), an artifact repository application by JFrog.
+Before we start, a couple words on [oss.jfrog.org](https://oss.jfrog.org).
+It's the place we're going to publish our snapshots to and an instance of [Artifactory](https://jfrog.com/artifactory/), an artifact repository application by JFrog.
 If you know [Nexus](https://www.sonatype.com/nexus-repository-sonatype), it's similar, allowing to automatically deploy and serve artifacts of different types.
 In my opinion, however, Artifactory is easier to handle and integrate into your development cycle.

-So what distinguishes oss.jfrog.org from Bintray, which is another product of JFrog?
+So what distinguishes oss.jfrog.org from [Bintray](https://bintray.com/), which is another product of JFrog?
 As said above, oss.jfrog.org is an installation of Artifactory, which is an application you can also buy and install on-premise to setup your own local artifact repository.
-Also, oss.jfrog.org is obiously intended for publishing open source software only.
+Also, oss.jfrog.org is obiously intended for hosting open source software only.

 Bintray, on the other hand, is a "cloud service" which offers high-volume delivery of files, using CDNs and stuff like